renovatebot/renovate/docs/usage/bazel.md

 )
 ```

-If there is a more recent commit on the primary branch than the one listed, the `commit` value will be updated.
+If the primary branch has a newer commit than in the list, Renovate will update the `commit` value.

 #### `single_version_override`